Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Notations and main results

-The feed-forward neural network consists of an input layer, hidden layers, and an output layer, which is the simplest neural network structure.
-Given an input $x \in \mathbb{R}^{d}$ and defining the output $h^{[l]} \in \mathbb{R}^{n_l}$ of the $l$-th layer (also the input of the $(l+1)$-th layer), we can define the following neural network,
+An FNN consists of an input layer, hidden layers, and an output layer, which is the simplest neural network structure.
+Given an input $x \in \mathbb{R}^{d}$ and by defining the output $h^{[l]} \in \mathbb{R}^{n_l}$ of the $l$-th layer (also the input of the $(l+1)$-th layer), we can define the following neural network: